 In the beautiful hilltop village of Mathry you’ll find Siop Fach Tearoom, a lovely afternoon tea stop for a rainy day itinerary.
 They’re well known for their afternoon teas which consist of sandwiches, dainties, homemade cakes and desserts, as well as the obligatory pot of tea to help it all go down.
 This quirky little retro tea room also has an antiques room at the back – the perfect place for a browse, and you never know, you might find the perfect collectable souvenir right here!

-3 pm to 5 pm: Welsh Woollen Heritage
+3 pm to 5 pm: Welsh Woollen Heritage or get active

 Melin Tregwynt is a national name, and in this area, most houses proudly display a piece of this beautiful local produce.
 From blankets to throws, cushions, furniture and clothing, this well-established mill has been creating its world-famous woollen patterns for hundreds of years.
-This is perfect for a rainy day activity, with tours around the working mill as well as a beautiful shop which draws you in with bright colours and a fresh new cafe area.
+This is perfect for a rainy day activity, with tours around the working mill as well as a beautiful shop which draws you in with bright colours and a cafe area.

 6 pm to 8 pm: Supper by the sea

 Head to one of our favourite seaside spots for the freshest supper!
 The Shed in Porthgain is a fish restaurant where you can sample many of Pembrokeshire’s fresh catches; from crab and lobster to seared scallops and the best fish and chips you’ve ever tasted.
-It’s situated right on the edge of an ancient industrial harbour, so it’s not just the fish that’s spectacular…the location’s pretty amazing, too!
+It’s situated right on the edge of an ancient industrial harbour, so it’s not just the fish that’s spectacular… the location’s pretty amazing, too!
 This place is very popular, so we suggest booking in advance if you know you’re going to need evening entertainment for a rainy day.

 8 pm onwards: relax, Pembrokeshire style!